Could ‘Avengers: Endgame’ Trailer Flashback Sequences Tease Which Avenger Dies?

 It’s a big day with yet another Avengers: Endgame trailer being released by Marvel Studios, and the internet is all abuzz with everything it could mean.
 Dropping on the studios’ official YouTube page, the new trailer offers a lot of new footage of new scenes, new looks, and intriguing dialogue, not to mention an appearance by Captain Marvel.

 The new Avengers: Endgame trailer does something incredibly interesting though, which seems out of place for a new trailer for one of the year’s, if not the decade’s, most anticipated movies.
-The brand new trailer begins with old footage featured in black and white, from the previous Marvel Studios’ films.
+The brand new trailer begins with old footage featured in black and white from the previous Marvel Studios’ films.
 The first sequence sees Iron Man (Robert Downey Jr.) recounting his becoming the superhero, showing scenes from the first film in 2008 that told his origin story.
 The next sequence show scenes from Captain America: The First Avenger from 2011, and how Captain America (Chris Evans) became the righteous hero he is today.
 Rounding out the beginning of the trailer is scenes from the first Thor movie, also from 2011, that shows Thor (Chris Hemsworth) with his late father Odin (Anthony Hopkins).

 The trailer continues the black and white filter as it goes into present-day, with scenes from the last Avengers film, Avengers: Infinity War.
 Specifically, the sequences of characters fading away after Thanos’ (Josh Brolin) snap.